juju/docs/src/en/experts-sla.md

 Determining factors for actual metering costs (e.g. fixed per-hour rate, per-unit hour, etc.) are negotiated between the customer and the Expert.

-## Creating a support case
+## Escalating a support case

-When it comes time to request help from your Expert you can file a support case
+When it comes time to request help from Canonical you can file a support case
 here:

 [https://jujucharms.com/support/create][jaas-support]

+You would also request an increase to the monthly credit limit via a support case.

 <!-- LINKS -->